John Henry (Maryland politician)

 John Henry (November 1750 – December 16, 1798) was the eighth Governor of Maryland and member of the United States Senate.
 He was born at his family's estate (Weston), located near Vienna in Dorchester County.

 Early life

 John Henry was born in November 1750.
 He was the son of Dorothy Rider and Col. John Henry and the grandson of Rev. John Henry, a Presbyterian minister who came to America in the early 1700s.
-His grandmother, Mary King, was the daughter of an Irish baronet.
+His grandmother, Mary King, has been claimed without proof to be the daughter of an Irish baronet.
 His mother was a descendant of one of the early settlers of Dorchester County.

 Henry attended West Nottingham Academy in Cecil County, Maryland and graduated from the College of New Jersey (later Princeton University) in 1769; he then studied law at the Middle Temple (one of the Inns of Court where English barristers are trained) in London.
 He returned to the United States in 1775 and practiced law in Dorchester County.